 Some camper vans come with an awning, and you can rent add-ons like a cargo box, a rooftop tent, and bike and ski racks.
 Note that kitchen equipment is also a paid add-on—it doesn’t come standard with the van rental.

-Midwest and South Central Campervan Rentals
+Midwest and South Central Van Rentals

 Voyager Campervans